-- (a) Discount rate (SEIR): The discount rate used to measure the TOL at June 30, 2018 was 3.70 percent.
-The discount rate used to measure the TOL at the Prior Measurement Date was 3.63 percent. - (b) Projected cash flows: The projection of cash flows used to determine the discount rate assumed that plan contributions from members and the System will be made at the current contribution rates as set out in state statute: - a.
-State contribution rate: 2.00% of covered payroll; included 1.50% payroll surcharge and 0.50% additional contribution from the basic benefits plan. - b.
+- (a) Discount rate (SEIR): The discount rate used to measure the TOL at June 30, 2020 was 2.63%.
+The discount rate used to measure the TOL at the Prior Measurement Date was 3.22%. - (b) Projected cash flows: The projection of cash flows used to determine the discount rate assumed that plan contributions from members and the System will be made at the current contribution rates as set out in state statute: - a.
+State contribution rate: 1.50% of covered payroll; which reflects 1.50% payroll surcharge, with 0.00% additional contribution from the basic benefits plan.
+The additional contribution of 0.00% is based on a Board Resolution dated October 15, 2020, which allocated the entire 14.00% employer contribution to SERS' basic benefits. - b.
 Administrative expenses in the prior year were projected forward with price inflation as an estimate for administrative expenses in current and future years.
 The portion of expenses in future years allocated to the current members was based on the proportionate share of covered payroll in each year for the remainder of the existing members to the total covered payroll for all members. - c.
 Both pension and OPEB benefits are paid by the trust as a whole.

-Based on those assumptions, the System's FNP was projected to not be available to make all projected future benefit payments of current System members, so the Municipal Bond Index Rate is used in the determination of the SEIR for both the June 30, 2017 and the June 30, 2018 TOL.
-The SEIR is 3.70% at June 30, 2018 and 3.63% at June 30, 2017.
+Based on those assumptions, the System's FNP was projected to not be available to make all projected future benefit payments of current System members, so the Municipal Bond Index Rate is used in the determination of the SEIR for both the June 30, 2019 and the June 30, 2020 TOL.
+The SEIR is 2.63% at June 30, 2020 and 3.22% at June 30, 2019.